maxshen01/football-game-tracker/README.md

 future:
-add a switch button for home and away order the league table by goal difference let the delete result page select 2 teams
+add a switch button for home and away order the league table by goal difference order results by date, currently only ordered by result_id let the delete result page select 2 teams

 nice to haves: